Social security contributions

 Worker’s Accident Compensation Insurance (WCI)

 WCI is a state-run social security program for workers with work-related injuries, disease or disability, or any circumstance exposed to danger that can result in death while at work.
 Making contributions to WCI is compulsory only for employers.
-The contribution rate is imposed by the social security office considering working environments (from 0.70% to 22.5% of total wages and payroll, depending on the type of industry).
+The contribution rate is imposed by the social security office considering working environments (currently from 0.75% to 22.65% (subject to change in 2020) of total wages and payroll, depending on the type of industry).

 There is also a severance pay system that requires no employee contribution.
 Severance pay, or retirement income, is taxed separately from global income.